eth-educators/eth-docker-docs/website/docs/Usage/Advanced/Vero.md

 ### Start clients and import keys

-#### Temporary instructions

-Vero will support keymanager with Vero 1.1, post Pectra.
-Once it does, ignore those instructions.

-Change to a client that can import keys, while Vero cannot yet. `nano .env` and change `COMPOSE_FILE=teku-vc-only.yml:web3signer.yml`

 #### Start everything

 `cd` to each directory and start, with Vero first - we need its Docker bridge network to be up.